maestro-server/webdocs/docs/installing/smtp.rst

 ---------

-You can use a external smtp service as SendGrid, Aws ses and more.
+You can use a external smtp service as SendGrid, AWS SeS or any smtp server.
 Go to server application and set:

 +---------------+-------------------------+------------------------------------------------------+
 | SMTP_PORT     | 465                     |                                                      |